About Our Community

 Delaware City maintains several parks for active and passive recreation.
 These include Battery Park downtown, the Seventh Street Park and playground, the Community Center grounds, play area, and the Bubby Sadler ballfields on Route 9.
 In addition, the Delaware City Park District maintains a playground, ball field, and community building at Dragon Run Park.
 The Park District is independent of the city government with its own elected board and officers.
 For more information call Maureen Murphy at 302-834-0662.

 DART Bus Service:

-As of July 17, 2011, DART started a one-year pilot service extension to Delaware City.
-The 29 pilot trips to Delaware City will be provided through the existing Route 25 from 5:00 AM to 11:30 PM.
+DART service to Delaware City is provided through the existing Route 25 from 5:00 AM to 11:30 PM.
 The service will travel along DE 9 to Clinton Street to Canal Street ending at the parking area on Washington Street.
 On the return to Wilmington, service will include Washington Street to DE 9 to the Tybouts Corner Park & Ride, then resume Route 25’s current operating schedule.